Internet Options for Your Holiday Home in France

 This option is best for those with minimal needs for Internet, as purchasing multiple data packages can become costly over the long run, and the Internet speed is likely to be quite slow.

-Sign on to a French broadband plan today!Call our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, 9.30am-7.30pm) or ask for a free callback to get help to subscribe to a phone contract that will suit your needs and budget - it's free!.
+Sign on to a French broadband plan today!Call our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm) or ask for a free callback to get help to subscribe to a phone contract that will suit your needs and budget - it's free!.

 You can take our free and instant Internet speed test here to find out how fast your connection is.